G2 32 x 32 White Circle

 Monthly Active Users (MAU)

-The number of active users of the app on a monthly basis.
+The number of active users of the app every month.
 Keep in mind that these are tracked as unique visitors who may visit for multiple sessions, so it is useful to pay attention to both app usage metrics.

 Social Shares